Student Health and Counseling Center

 PAW Volunteers:

-- Develop and implement activities and campaigns on a variety of topics, including: stress, anxiety, depression, nutrition, physical activity, food security and basic needs.
+- Develop and implement activities and campaigns on a variety of health and wellness topics

-- Engage in conversations around health and wellness through the PAWdcast
+- Engage in conversations around health and wellness through Wellness Bites featured on social media

 - Facilitate classroom presentations on stress management and other wellness topics